Can Creditors Take Life Insurance Proceeds?

 POLICY LOANS AND OUTSTANDING PREMIUM DEBT

-Unpaid policy loans reduce the death benefit before the insurance company pays beneficiaries.
-These loans are borrowed against the life insurance policy's cash value and carry interest.
-The insurer deducts the outstanding loan balance plus accrued interest from the death benefit.
+Policy loans are borrowed against the cash value and accrue interest.
+When the policyholder dies with an outstanding balance, the insurer deducts the loan total plus accrued interest from the death benefit before paying beneficiaries.

 How Life Insurance Companies Handle Creditor Claims